SigmaCash/interview/README.md

 ## Bootstrapping the project
 Up to you, we recommend [create-react-native-app](https://github.com/expo/create-react-native-app).
+But as always, if you have any other project that you want be based on, please do it.

 ## Submitting the solution
-Copy this repository to a repository on your own github account and add the solution there.
-Show good branching and committing strategy, open a pull request with the solution, and add Lucas as a reviewer (@bolacha).
+Fork this repository to a repository on your own github account and add the solution there.
+Show good branching and committing strategy, open a pull request with the solution to the branch **react-native**, and add Lucas as a reviewer (@bolacha).
 It should be clear how to build and run the project locally.

 ## Bonus (don't need to be in the below specific order)

 * Use ES6 syntax including arrow functions, destructuring and async/await
 * Use of Promises where you feels it's needed
 * Use of styled-components/native - https://styled-components.com/